denaliyinuo/Texas_Deep_Freeze/README.md

-Currently, ERCOT has HVDC connections with SWPP and CENACE
+Currently, ERCOT has HVDC connections with the East Interconnection and the Mexican grid operated by CENACE (National Center for Energy Control of Mexico).
+SWPP and CENACE.
+The DC ties with the East Interconnection are connected to the SWPP (Southwest Power Pool) which operates a region generally consiting of Oklahoma, Kansas, Nebraska, and large swaths of the Dakotas.
+The DC tie capacities are outlined below.

+DC Tie Capacities with ERCOT
+* SWPP - 820 MW
+* CENACE - 436 MW

 ![1](/jpeg/ercot.jpeg)